irisnet/testnets/fuxi/docs/Fee&Gas.md

 # Introduction

-Specify the maximum fee you want to pay by --fee.
+Specify the maximum fee you want to pay by `--fee`.
 Gas is the unit used to measure how much resource needed to execute the transaction.
 Specify the maximum gas limit by --gas.
 If maximum gas is too small, it won't be enough for executing the transaction.
 If the fee is too low, fee paid for each unit of gas will be low & validator won't execute the transaction too.
 The fee(minimum unit)/gas must be large than 2*10^10.
 We recommend that you set your maximum gas to 20000 and set your maximum fee to 400000000000000iris.
 Fee will be deduct according to the gas used and lefted fee will be returned to user.

 ## Fee